ubik76/aws-batch-ws/README.md

 * Environment Variable

      This will tell to the application running in your container where to export data.
 Use the variable name EXPORT_S3_BUCKET_URL and the value corresponds to the bucket you have previously created.

+     You have to specify also the BATCH_FILE_S3_URL to your script, for example: BATCH_FILE_S3_URL=s3://batch-workshop-87d7dd41/myjobarray.sh

+     Finally, you have to specify the type of file: BATCH_FILE_TYPE=script

 * Choose Create job definition.

 ### Describe your environment